Watering Smart is Part of an Award-Winning Landscape

 In the third post of this series, we will discuss the importance of the proper irrigation techniques for a Water Wise landscape.
 As seen in the following videos, efficient irrigation can save water and money.

 Using the right irrigation techniques and technologies goes a long way toward saving water at home.
 One key is selecting the right sprinkler head for the area, which can help reduce water waste like watering the driveway or street.

 Here are a few tips on efficient irrigation:

-One of the most effective ways to use less water outside is to install Florida-friendly landscaping because it doesn’t require much irrigation.
-Micro-irrigation delivers water to the roots of the plants where it is needed most and is an important component efficient irrigation.
-For information on efficient micro-irrigation systems, see “A Guide to Micro-Irrigation for West Central Florida Landscapes.”
+One of the most effective ways to use less water outside is to install Florida-friendly landscaping that doesn’t require much additional irrigation.
+Florida-friendly landscapes incorporate efficient irrigation to reduce stormwater and nutrient runoff while conserving water.
+With micro-irrigation, where water is delivered to the roots of the plants, where it is needed most, it is an important component of a Florida-friendly landscape.
+For information on efficient micro-irrigation systems, see A Guide to Micro-Irrigation for West Central Florida Landscapes.